CSC3170-2022Fall/project-over-power/README.md

 - preference.html: The page for user preference setting after registering which provides options for meal tastes and types.
 - info.html: The main interface for users, including search module, dish recommendation module and restaurant module.
 - normal_r(1-4).html: The menu interface of each restaurant which presents several dishes and restaurant information.
-- senior_r(1-4).html: The management interface for senior users where managers can delete dishes and add new dishes’ information (containing image uploading)
+- senior_r(1-4).html: The management interface for senior users where managers can delete dishes and add new dishes’ information (containing image uploading).
 - comment.html: The detailed dish page for common user, including dish information, comment-adding module and comment presenting part.

 In [css](3170project/static/css),